 K file, introduced by Kerr Company, is most commonly used for cleaning and shaping.
 It is made by twisting a rectangular or a square blank into a closely packed series of spirals.
 This twisting results in 0.9 to 1.9 cutting edge per millimeter length.

 These files are classified in group 1 by International Organization for Standardization (ISO).
 There are different colors on the plastic handles along with the sizes that can easily be distinguished while using.
-Recommended procedure is to start with the smallest size and increasing gradually until desirable shape is obtained.
+The recommended procedure is to start with the smallest size and increase gradually until the desired shape is obtained.

 They work either in reaming or push or pull filing motion.
 They can only be rotated clockwise and if the specific flute design is contorted then the file should no more be used.
 It is inserted till working length and ¼ to ½ turn after which it is removed while keeping it supported to the wall.

-These files can be re used after sterilization by dry heat, glutaraldehyde and steam autoclave.
-It is observed that sterilization using this method do not cause corrosion, weakness or increased rotational failure.
+These files can be reused after sterilization by dry heat, glutaraldehyde, and steam autoclave.
+It is observed that sterilization using this method does not cause corrosion, weakness, or increased rotational failure.